Sep

 1. Substantial Separate Property

 If one or both spouses are bringing substantial property into the marriage, a prenup could be beneficial to retain the separate property character and income from the property.
-This is often a big concern for children of the parties marrying.
+This is often a big concern for the children of the parties marrying.

 2. Higher Income Of One Spouse